Zonos logo

 Whether it is country-specific required paperwork, duties and taxes, or product restrictions, there are many factors that can cause delays or surprises during customs clearance.
 Therefore, familiarizing yourself with the customs clearance process may help importation go more smoothly than it otherwise would.

-What is customs clearance?
+What it is

 When a package arrives at a country’s border for importation, it goes through the customs clearance process.
 Clearance can also occur in transit remotely for low-value shipments.
 This is called express clearance and it happens when the air waybill (AWB) and commercial invoice satisfy all the import requirements.
 For example, the AWB and commercial invoice are complete, and accurate, and show that the shipment does not violate any import regulations or require additional inspection due to factors like restricted or prohibited goods.